Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 Of course, when you not only rely on a specific function being called, but also on how many times it happened or which arguments were passed, the test becomes even more coupled to the implementation.
 Tests written in such way are only useful if the internal specifics are not ever expected to change, which is a highly unreasonable expectation to have.

 Relying too much on implementation details also makes the tests themselves very complex, considering how much setup is required to configure mocks in order to simulate a specific behavior, especially when the interactions are not that trivial or when there are a lot of dependencies.
-When the tests get so complicated that their own behavior is hard to reason about, who's going to write tests to test the tests?
+When the tests get so complicated that their own behavior is hard to reason about, who is going to write tests to test the tests?

 5. Unit tests **don't exercise user behavior**